Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Auxiliary Ranking Loss in CTR Prediction: A Gradient Vanishing Perspective

 The classification-ranking combination methods are widely used in real-world recommendation systems, \textit{e.g.}, Twitter~\cite{twitter}, Google~\cite{yan2022scale, bai2023regression}, and Alibaba~\cite{jrc}.
 However, the effectiveness of such methods remains elusive, which drives us to explore the underlying mechanisms at play.

-In our following study, we utilize Combined-Pair loss~\cite{twitter} as a representative classification-ranking combination loss, using DCNv2~\cite{wang2021dcn} as the model architecture.
-Combined-Pair is defined as a combination of a binary cross entropy (BCE) loss and a RankNet loss~\cite{ranknet}, without the terms of $y_i=y_j$, defined as:
+In the following, we study Combined-Pair loss~\cite{twitter} as a representative classification-ranking combination loss and choose DCN V2~\cite{wang2021dcn} as the backbone model.
+The Combined-Pair loss is defined as a combination of a binary cross entropy (BCE) loss and a RankNet loss~\cite{ranknet}:

 where $N_+$ and $N_-$ represent the numbers of positive and negative samples, respectively.
-In the following discussion, we name the model that optimizes the Combined-Pair loss as Combined-Pair method, or Combined-Pair in short, and the model that optimizes only the binary cross entropy (BCE) loss as BCE method.
+RankNet within the Combined-Pair is a form of Eq.~\ref{eq: ranknet} without $y_i=y_j$.
+In the following discussion, we name the model that optimizes the Combined-Pair loss as the Combined-Pair method, or Combined-Pair in short, and the model that optimizes only the BCE loss as the BCE method.